thousandbrainsproject/tbp.monty/rfcs/0007_reorganize_repositories.md

 - A given paper can be broken up into multiple repositories if it makes use of highly distinct frameworks for different parts of the paper, such as Pytorch vs. Monty.
 - PR reviews should be of a similar standard to `tbp.monty`.
 Code (typically configs but also analysis code) should be of a high standard given that it forms the basis of published work.

-More concretely, the structure that would be created given our current codebase and work on the DMC paper is as follows:
+More concretely, the structure that would be created given our current codebase and work on the "Demonstrating Monty Capabilities" paper (actual title: Thousand Brains Systems for Rapid, Robust Learning and Inference) is as follows:

 ```
 tbp.monty/
 monty_lab/
 tbp_package.floppy/
-tbp_paper.tbs_for_rapid_robust_learning_and_inference_monty/  # Most of the code for the DMC paper, including for generating the figures
+tbp_paper.tbs_for_rapid_robust_learning_and_inference_monty/  # Most of the code for the paper, including for generating the figures
 tbp_paper.tbs_for_rapid_robust_learning_and_inference_pytorch/  # Code to generate the results for the Pytorch models used in the paper
 ```